Best Smoke Detectors in Australia 2026 — Photoelectric vs Ionisation

 The critical safety case for interconnection is straightforward: fires most commonly start in kitchens and living areas during the day and in laundries and near electrical equipment at night.
 If a fire starts in the kitchen at 2am, an alarm in the hallway outside the bedrooms is more valuable than an alarm only in the kitchen.
 In a fully interconnected system, the kitchen alarm triggering immediately causes every bedroom alarm to sound as well — waking every occupant regardless of where in the home the fire originates.

-The Clipsal 755PSMA4 Wireless Interconnect is our top mid-range recommendation precisely because it achieves interconnection without any hardwiring between units.
-The alarms communicate via a 433MHz radio frequency.
-You install each alarm independently (battery powered, no electrician required), and they automatically detect and interconnect with each other.
-For an existing home where running hardwired interconnect cable through walls and ceilings would be impractical and expensive, this wireless system offers the safety benefit of full interconnection at a reasonable cost per unit.
+The LEVSUPTY 5-Pack Wireless Interconnected Photoelectric is our top overall pick precisely because it achieves interconnection without any hardwiring between units.
+The alarms link over a wireless RF signal, and crucially they ship pre-linked — you don't have to pair them yourself.
+You install each alarm independently (battery powered, no electrician required) and they sound as one network: when any unit detects smoke, all five sound.
+For an existing home where running hardwired interconnect cable through walls and ceilings would be impractical and expensive, this wireless system delivers the full safety benefit of interconnection at around $40 per alarm.
+It is AS3786:2014 certified and rates 4.3★ across 100 Australian ratings.

-The system is particularly well-suited to Queensland homeowners retrofitting for compliance, where the interconnection requirement applies to all homes regardless of age.
-A typical three-bedroom home with one hallway might require four or five Clipsal 755PSMA4 units — a total outlay of $220–$275 for a fully compliant, interconnected system installed by the homeowner without an electrician.
+The system is particularly well-suited to Queensland homeowners retrofitting for compliance — where the interconnection requirement applies to all homes regardless of age — and to renters in any state who need to meet a landlord's compliance obligations.
+A typical three-bedroom home with one hallway needs four or five interconnected alarms, which the five-pack covers in a single purchase for around $200, installed by the homeowner without an electrician.

 10-Year Sealed Battery vs Replaceable Battery